Welcome to the Field Facilities centre

 Celebrating the centenary of Cass field station

-In December 2014 the UC community and friends will celebrate 100 years of teaching and research at the Cass field station. more information to follow
+On the 6 and 7 of December 2014 UC community and friends will celebrate 100 years of teaching and research at the Cass field station.
+View more information

 UC field stations annual reports

 Research and teaching activities at the University of Canterbury field stations.
 View annual reports